narasimha-31/tesla_energy_inventory_analytics/README.md

 | Tighter again | 305 | Still noise |
 | Redefine the threshold | 31 | 1.3% of days |

 The fix wasn't a better number, it was recognizing the definition was wrong.
 A fixed percentage of quarterly volume is not how warehouses set safety stock.
-Rewriting it as seven days of average daily demand — the standard approach — gave 31 alerts, concentrated where you'd expect, and made the metric mean something.
+Rewriting it as seven days of average daily demand, the standard approach, gave 31 alerts, concentrated where you'd expect, and made the metric mean something.

 </details>